+Mexican projects:

-- Mexican projects: - Ixtaca Having announced the resource calculation and metallurgical results in late January 2013, the Company continues to drill as part of its on-going exploration drill program with the objective of expanding the resource and seeking new zones of mineralization elsewhere on the property. - El Cobre -The Company has planned a 5,000-meter exploration drill program and this is now underway. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs. - Nevada, USA projects: - Willow A first stage drill program has been planned and permitted to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
-This will depend on availability of personnel and budgets. - Canadian projects: - Merit Drilling is expected in 2013.
+- Ixtaca Having announced the resource calculation and metallurgical results in late January 2013, the Company continues to drill as part of its on-going exploration drill program with the objective of expanding the resource and seeking new zones of mineralization elsewhere on the property. - El Cobre The Company started a small exploration drill program but decided to suspend it to focus available funds on the Ixtaca program. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.

+Nevada, USA projects:

+Willow - A first stage drill program has been planned and permitted to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
+This will depend on availability of personnel and budgets.

+Canadian projects:

+Merit - Drilling is expected in 2013 by the optionee.